DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 So in this project an implementation that is close to this [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) is used.
 However instead of using Convolutional layers, a less computational network of three neuronal layers is used.
 Hence the environment provides an observation space vector of 37 dimensions that contains the agents velocity, along with ray-based perception of objects around the agents forward direction.
-This vector can be as input for the net.
-As output four discrete values that are identical as the action space vector, are used.
+This vector is used as input for the net.
+As output, four discrete values that are identical as the action space vector, are used.

 Picture 2 illustrates the end to end learning of the neuronal net, with the dimensions of the net.
 The agent by it self trains the net with its actions.

 <figure>
  <img src="./img/Net.png" width="500" alt="Net" />